vmware/vic-product/docs/user_doc/vic_overview/roles_and_personas.md

 Role assigned per project.
 For their assigned projects, DevOps administrators can perform additional actions in vSphere Integrated Containers Management Portal:

 - Add developers and viewers and assign other DevOps administrators
-- Add new registries for their project
+- Add new registries to their project
 - Change the project configurations, such as making the project registry public, changing deployment security settings, and enabling vulnerability scanning

 ## II.
 Cloud Administrator <a id="cloudadmin"></a>